 for the Dom0 integration after the Xen packages are installed.

-An entry to /etc/sysctl.conf
+An entry to /etc/sysctl.conf disables the

 limit on how many pages of memory are allowed to be wired.